 FIMBank plc is committed to complying with diversity and equality related legislation throughout its policies.
 In addition, the Group has a Diversity Policy and a Recruitment Policy.
-The Bank's current Diversity Policy is generic in nature.
-However, the Bank is looking into expanding this Diversity Policy upon finalisation of the ESG Strategy in order to ensure these are aligned.
-In order to ensure that senior management positions reporting directly to the GCEO are filled by candidates who satisfy the respective knowledge, skills and expertise criteria, the Recruitment Policy requires that candidate is also interviewed by a member of the NRC or delegate except when waived.
-In the case of Directors, the selection process will include the involvement of the Chairperson of the Board of Directors, the Group Chief Executive Officer ('GCEO') and other Directors as nominated by the NRC.
+In order to ensure that senior management positions reporting directly to the GCEO are filled by candidates who satisfy the respective knowledge, skills and expertise criteria, the Recruitment Policy requires that the candidate is also interviewed by a member of the NRC or delegate except when waived.
+In the case of Directors, the selection process will include the involvement of the Chairperson of the Board of Directors, the GCEO and other Directors as nominated by the NRC.
 Their assessment will be considered by the NRC and a recommendation is made to the Board of Directors.

-The Directors, individually and collectively are of the calibre required by the Group.
+The Directors, individually and collectively, are of the calibre required by the Group.
 They possess the appropriate knowledge, skills, and experience required to formulate the strategy of the Group and oversee its implementation in full respect of the values of the Group and the statutory and regulatory requirements as applicable from time-to-time.
 The Directors also demonstrate their suitability towards the fulfilment of their role through their regular attendance to the Board and Board Committee meetings and the sufficient time they extend throughout the year.

-The NRC through its Group Management Body (Supervisory Management, GCEO, Executive Management and Key Function Holders) Succession Plan, monitors that there is an adequate pool of internal candidates who can potentially be nurtured as successors of the Group Management Body.
-In absence of such a pool of candidates both quantitively or qualitatively, to the extent possible, the NRC will consider potential externally available candidates.
-The establishment of the Succession Plan shall ensure continuity of decisionmaking and prevent a situation where a significant number of members of the Group Management Body have to be replaced simultaneously.
+The NRC, through its Group Management Body (Supervisory Management, GCEO, Executive Management and Key Function Holders) Succession Plan, monitors that there is an adequate pool of internal candidates who can potentially be nurtured as successors of the Group Management Body.
+In absence of such a pool of candidates both quantitively and qualitatively, to the extent possible, the NRC will consider potential externally available candidates.
+The maintenance of the Succession Plan shall ensure continuity of decision-making and prevent a situation where a significant number of members of the Group Management Body have to be replaced simultaneously.